IgniteUI/help-topics/topics/02_Controls/igScroll/04_igScroll_Known_Issues.md

 The following topics provide additional information related to this topic.

-- [igScroll](igScroll.html) - This is a group of topics containing the help content about the `igSCroll` control.
+- [igScroll](igScroll.html) - This is a group of topics containing the help content about the igScroll control.